dojot/profiler/README.md

 docker-compose up
 ```

-You must have access to the MongoDB server, because Dojot Profiler will get messages from MongoDB for metrics.
-Profiler use port 27017
-to connect with MongoDB.
+You must have access to the MongoDB server of Dojot, because Dojot Profiler will get messages from MongoDB for metrics.
+Profiler use port 27017 to connect with MongoDB.
 You can expose that port in docker-compose.yml of Dojot like that:

 ```shell
 # changes in docker-compose.yml